 Gandalf the Grey

-When we first meet Gandalf in The Fellowship of the Ring, we encounter an old wizened man, with a long gray beard, bushy eyebrows, a flowing cloak, and a wooden staff worn from travel.
+When we first meet Gandalf in The Fellowship of the Ring, we encounter a wizened old man with a long gray beard, bushy eyebrows, a flowing cloak, and a wooden staff worn from travel.
 Like Jesus, everywhere Gandalf goes he seeks to help others, restore hope, and fight evil.
-He travels so extensively that the elves and men of Gondor call him Mithrandir which means: the gray pilgrim.
-Also like Jesus, Gandalf possesses several different names that each have a unique meaning: Incanus , Lathspell, Mithrandir, Olorin, Tharkun, ect.
+He travels so extensively that the elves and men of Gondor call him Mithrandir, which means: the gray pilgrim.
+Also like Jesus, Gandalf possesses several different names that each have a unique meaning: Incanus, Lathspell, Mithrandir, Olorin, Tharkun, etc.

 Gandalf the White